Workers Begin Recovering Bodies From Brazil Plane Crash

-Videos showed the ATR 72-500 plane in a sickening downward spin Friday before it crashed into a residential area of the town of Vinhedo, some 80 kilometers northwest of Sao Paulo city.
+Videos showed the ATR 72-500 plane in a sickening downward spin Friday before it crashed into a residential area of the town of Vinhedo, some 80 kilometers (50 miles) northwest of Sao Paulo city.

 The Voepass airlines said Saturday that verification of the passenger list showed there were 62 people on board, not 61 as reported earlier.
 All 62 were Brazilian; there were no survivors.